ghlearner/learnphp/README.md

 # learnphp
 Thanks for reading.
-I will takes with this blog.
+I will take learning notes with this blog.